srackham/obsidian.nvim/README.md

 ### Commands

-- `:ObsidianOpen [QUERY]` to open a note in the Obsidian app.
+- `:Obsidian open [QUERY]` to open a note in the Obsidian app.
   This command has one optional argument: a query used to resolve the note to open by ID, path, or alias.
 If not given, the note corresponding to the current buffer is opened.

-- `:ObsidianNew [TITLE]` to create a new note.
+- `:Obsidian new [TITLE]` to create a new note.
   This command has one optional argument: the title of the new note.

-- `:ObsidianQuickSwitch` to quickly switch to (or open) another note in your vault, searching by its name using [ripgrep](https://github.com/BurntSushi/ripgrep) with your preferred picker (see [plugin dependencies](#plugin-dependencies) below).
+- `:Obsidian quick_switch` to quickly switch to (or open) another note in your vault, searching by its name using [ripgrep](https://github.com/BurntSushi/ripgrep) with your preferred picker (see [plugin dependencies](#plugin-dependencies) below).

-- `:ObsidianFollowLink [vsplit|hsplit]` to follow a note reference under the cursor, optionally opening it in a vertical or horizontal split.
+- `:Obsidian follow_link [vsplit|hsplit]` to follow a note reference under the cursor, optionally opening it in a vertical or horizontal split.

-- `:ObsidianBacklinks` for getting a picker list of references to the current buffer.
+- `:Obsidian backlinks` for getting a picker list of references to the current buffer.

-- `:ObsidianTags [TAG ...]` for getting a picker list of all occurrences of the given tags.
+- `:Obsidian tags [TAG ...]` for getting a picker list of all occurrences of the given tags.

-- `:ObsidianToday [OFFSET]` to open/create a new daily note.
-This command also takes an optional offset in days, e.g. use `:ObsidianToday -1` to go to yesterday's note.
-Unlike `:ObsidianYesterday` and `:ObsidianTomorrow` this command does not differentiate between weekdays and weekends.
+- `:Obsidian today [OFFSET]` to open/create a new daily note.
+This command also takes an optional offset in days, e.g. use `:Obsidian today -1` to go to yesterday's note.
+Unlike `:Obsidian yesterday` and `:Obsidian tomorrow` this command does not differentiate between weekdays and weekends.

-- `:ObsidianYesterday` to open/create the daily note for the previous working day.
+- `:Obsidian yesterday` to open/create the daily note for the previous working day.

-- `:ObsidianTomorrow` to open/create the daily note for the next working day.
+- `:Obsidian tomorrow` to open/create the daily note for the next working day.

-- `:ObsidianDailies [OFFSET ...]` to open a picker list of daily notes.
-For example, `:ObsidianDailies -2 1` to list daily notes from 2 days ago until tomorrow.
+- `:Obsidian dailies [OFFSET ...]` to open a picker list of daily notes.
+For example, `:Obsidian dailies -2 1` to list daily notes from 2 days ago until tomorrow.

-- `:ObsidianTemplate [NAME]` to insert a template from the templates folder, selecting from a list using your preferred picker.
+- `:Obsidian template [NAME]` to insert a template from the templates folder, selecting from a list using your preferred picker.
 See ["using templates"](#using-templates) for more information.

-- `:ObsidianSearch [QUERY]` to search for (or create) notes in your vault using `ripgrep` with your preferred picker.
+- `:Obsidian search [QUERY]` to search for (or create) notes in your vault using `ripgrep` with your preferred picker.

-- `:ObsidianLink [QUERY]` to link an inline visual selection of text to a note.
+- `:Obsidian link [QUERY]` to link an inline visual selection of text to a note.
   This command has one optional argument: a query that will be used to resolve the note by ID, path, or alias.
 If not given, the selected text will be used as the query.

-- `:ObsidianLinkNew [TITLE]` to create a new note and link it to an inline visual selection of text.
+- `:Obsidian linknew [TITLE]` to create a new note and link it to an inline visual selection of text.
   This command has one optional argument: the title of the new note.
 If not given, the selected text will be used as the title.

-- `:ObsidianLinks` to collect all links within the current buffer into a picker window.
+- `:Obsidian links` to collect all links within the current buffer into a picker window.

-- `:ObsidianExtractNote [TITLE]` to extract the visually selected text into a new note and link to it.
+- `:Obsidian extract_note [TITLE]` to extract the visually selected text into a new note and link to it.

-- `:ObsidianWorkspace [NAME]` to switch to another workspace.
+- `:Obsidian workspace [NAME]` to switch to another workspace.

-- `:ObsidianPasteImg [IMGNAME]` to paste an image from the clipboard into the note at the cursor position by saving it to the vault and adding a markdown image link.
+- `:Obsidian paste_img [IMGNAME]` to paste an image from the clipboard into the note at the cursor position by saving it to the vault and adding a markdown image link.
 You can configure the default folder to save images to with the `attachments.img_folder` option.

-- `:ObsidianRename [NEWNAME] [--dry-run]` to rename the note of the current buffer or reference under the cursor, updating all backlinks across the vault.
-Since this command is still relatively new and could potentially write a lot of changes to your vault, I highly recommend committing the current state of your vault (if you're using version control) before running it, or doing a dry-run first by appending "--dry-run" to the command, e.g. `:ObsidianRename new-id --dry-run`.
+- `:Obsidian rename [NEWNAME] [--dry-run]` to rename the note of the current buffer or reference under the cursor, updating all backlinks across the vault.
+Since this command is still relatively new and could potentially write a lot of changes to your vault, I highly recommend committing the current state of your vault (if you're using version control) before running it, or doing a dry-run first by appending "--dry-run" to the command, e.g. `:Obsidian rename new-id --dry-run`.

-- `:ObsidianToggleCheckbox` to cycle through checkbox options.
+- `:Obsidian toggle_checkbox` to cycle through checkbox options.

-- `:ObsidianNewFromTemplate [TITLE]` to create a new note from a template in the templates folder.
+- `:Obsidian new_from_template [TITLE]` to create a new note from a template in the templates folder.
 Selecting from a list using your preferred picker.
   This command has one optional argument: the title of the new note.

-- `:ObsidianTOC` to load the table of contents of the current note into a picker list.
+- `:Obsidian toc` to load the table of contents of the current note into a picker list.

 ### Demo